BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Experiments

-In this experiment, we compare our method with existing methods on six datasets.
+In this experiment, we compare our method with existing methods on four datasets.
 Fig.~\ref{fig:qps} presents the trade-off between recall and QPS.
 We observe that our BAMG outperforms the compared methods on all datasets.
-Specifically, compared to Starling at the same recall level, BAGP achieves a QPS improvement of $1.3\times$ to $2.1\times$ on the DEEP1M dataset (Fig.~\ref{ex:qps_deep1M}), $1.1\times$ to $2.0\times$ on SIFT1M (Fig.~\ref{ex:qps_sift}), $1.6\times$ to $2.0\times$ on GIST (Fig.~\ref{ex:qps_gist}), $1.1\times$ to $1.5\times$ on CRAWL (Fig.~\ref{ex:qps_crawl}), $1.7\times$ to $2.0\times$ on GLOVE (Fig.~\ref{ex:qps_glove}), and $1.4\times$ to $1.6\times$ on MSONG (Fig.~\ref{ex:qps_msong}).
+Specifically, compared to Starling at the same recall level, BAMG achieves a QPS improvement of $0.9\times$ to $2.1\times$ on the DEEP dataset (Fig.~\ref{ex:qps_DEEP100M}), $1.0\times$ to $2.0\times$ on SIFT (Fig.~\ref{ex:qps_sift}), $1.1\times$ to $2.7\times$ on LAION (Fig.~\ref{ex:qps_laion}), $1.2\times$ to $2.8\times$ on MSMARCO (Fig.~\ref{ex:qps_ms}).